Gaius Cassius Longinus: Carrhae and Syria

-In 54 BC, Cassius joined Marcus Licinius Crassus in his eastern campaign against the Parthian Empire.
-In 53 BC, Crassus suffered a decisive defeat at the Battle of Carrhae in Northern-Mesopotamia losing two-thirds of his army.
+In 54 BC, Cassius joined Marcus Licinius Crassus in his eastern campaign against the Parthian Empire as quaestor.
+In 53 BC, Crassus led the Roman army at the Battle of Carrhae in Northern-Mesopotamia, considered the worst defeat since the disastrous loss at Cannae in 216 BC against Hannibal.
 Cassius led the remaining troops' retreat back into Syria, and organised an effective defence force for the province.
-Based on Plutarch's account, the defeat at Carrhae could have been avoided had Crassus acted as Cassius had advised.
-According to Dio, the Roman soldiers, as well as Crassus himself, were willing to give the overall command to Cassius after the initial disaster in the battle, which Cassius "very properly" refused.
+Plutarch’s account suggests Crassus could have avoided crushing defeat in Carrhae by listening to Cassius' advice not to invade Parthia.
+According to Dio, the Roman soldiers, as well as Crassus himself, were willing to give the overall command to Cassius after the initial disaster in the battle, which Cassius refused.
 The Parthians also considered Cassius as equal to Crassus in authority, and superior to him in skill.

 In 51 BC, Cassius was able to ambush and defeat an invading Parthian army under the command of prince Pacorus and general Osaces.
 He first refused to do battle with the Parthians, keeping his army behind the walls of Antioch (Syria's most important city) where he was besieged.
-When the Parthians gave up the siege and started to ravage the countryside, he followed them with his army harrying them as they went.
+When the Parthians gave up the siege and started to ravage the countryside, he followed them with his army harassing them as they went.
 The decisive encounter came on October 7 as the Parthians turned away from Antigonea.
-As they set about their return journey they were confronted by a detachment of Cassius' army, which faked a retreat and lured the Parthians into an ambush.
-The Parthians were suddenly surrounded by Cassius' main forces and defeated.
+As they set about their return journey they were confronted by a detachment of Cassius's army, which faked a retreat and lured the Parthians into an ambush.
+The Parthians were suddenly surrounded by Cassius's main forces and defeated.
 Their general Osaces died from his wounds, and the rest of the Parthian army retreated back across the Euphrates.